adambard/learnxinyminutes-docs/c.html.markdown

     x_array[xx] = 20 - xx;
 } // Initialize x_array to 20, 19, 18,...
 2, 1

-int* x_ptr = x_array;
+// Declare a pointer of type int and initialize it to point to x_array int* x_ptr = x_array;
 // This works because an array name is bound to the address of its first element